MicrosoftDocs/data-integration/data-integration/gateway/bring-your-own-relay.md

 ---
 title: Bring your own relay for on-premises data gateway
-description: Learn how to use a bring your own relay to keep data in the region where it's stored. ms.topic: conceptual ms.date: 11/4/2022
+description: Learn how to use a "bring your own relay" to keep data in the region where it's stored. ms.topic: conceptual ms.date: 11/4/2022
 ---